Seeing Stars: Where the Stars Dine..

 A large mural of African-American celebrities (including Bill Cosby and Whoopi Goldberg) adorns the quaint "porch," located just inside the front door.
 (Speaking of Whoopi, Aunt Kizzy's catered her birthday party!)

 The tables have red-checkered tablecloths.
-The old-fashioned, home-style food includes entrees such as smothered pork chops, short ribs, chicken & dumplings, meatloaf, jambalaya and chicken-fried steak.
-Sides dishes include a very good potato salad, macaroni & cheese, black-eyed peas, collard greens, candied yams, and corn bread dressing.
+The old-fashioned, home-style food includes entrees such as short ribs, smothered pork chops, chicken & dumplings, meatloaf and jambalaya.
+Sides dishes include a very good potato salad, macaroni & cheese, black-eyed peas, collard greens, candied yams and corn bread dressing.
 Big meals for big appetites.
 Desserts feature peach cobbler, a "Sock-It-To-Me " cake, sweet potato pie, and a great coconut-pineapple cake.
 Wash it all down with their "award-winning lemonade."

 Click Here to Return to the Main Menu